Study #2024-1178

 Description

 This is a phase 1 dose escalation study to determine the safety of anti-FLT3 CAR-T in subjects with R/R AML.
 The primary objective is to assess safety.
-Up to 18 evaluable subjects will be enrolled.
+Up to 18 evaluable adult and 18 evaluable pediatric subjects will be enrolled.
 Evaluable subjects are defined as those who have received an infusion of HG-CT-1.
 Primary clinical objectives: i.
 Determine the safety of HG-CT-1 based on the proportion of subjects infused with HG-CT-1 who experience a dose limiting toxicity (DLT).
 Secondary clinical objectives: i.
 Estimate the efficacy of HG-CT-1 according to standard clinical response criteria for AML. ii.
 Estimate overall survival of evaluable subjects. iii.
 Estimate progression-free survival of evaluable subjects. iv.
 Estimate duration of response in evaluable subjects who achieve a response.
 Secondary scientific objectives: i.
 Describe the persistence and trafficking of HG-CT-1. ii.
 Describe HG-CT-1 bioactivity and its predictors.

 Resources and Links